SkillsWorkflow/Documentation/SkillsWorkflow/docs/sdk/ui-selectBox.md

 <h3>Description</h3>

 This method can be used inside any workspace.
-Set SelectBox's list width
+Set SelectBox's list width according to the largest item passed in element's datasource

 <h3>Method(s)</h3>